Saturday, October 14, 2017

 CSU Alumni Association tailgate starts 2 1/2 hours prior to kickoff.

 The opening of the new, on-campus stadium brings football game days back to Colorado State’s Fort Collins main campus for the first time since 1967.
 The Colorado State athletics department has launched a special football game-day website, which provides in-depth information on everything from tickets to parking, tailgating, game-day logistics and much more.

 Student Football Tickets

-CSU students are eligible for free football tickets with seating in the East Stadium Student Section.
+CSU students are eligible for free football tickets with seating in the CSU stadium’s student section.
 If you wish to have your student sit with you in another section, you will need to purchase a ticket.

 Tailgate parties are an integral part of the festive game-day atmosphere of college football.
 In order to enhance your experience and to provide appropriate public safety measures, the following tailgating guidelines have been implemented:

 - The responsible and controlled use of alcoholic beverages will be permitted in the stadium parking lots as permitted by law.

 - Stadium security personnel will have an enhanced presence in the parking lots with the authority to evict fans that disregard the “zero tolerance” code or who violate any of the tailgating guidelines.

 - All beverages in possession must be in aluminum cans or plastic containers; no glass containers or kegs.